ngircd/ngircd/doc/QuickStart.md

 ### Configuration File and Drop-in Directory

+After installing ngIRCd, a sample configuration file should have been set up if none existed already.
+By default, when installing from sources, the file is named `/usr/local/etc/ngircd.conf` (other common names, especially for distribution packages, are `/etc/ngircd.conf` or `/etc/ngircd/ngircd.conf`).
-The `ngircd --configtest` command shows the name of the default configuration file, too.
-For example `/etc/ngircd/ngircd.conf`.
+Run the command `ngircd --configtest` to check the name of the configuration file which is used by default on your local system.

 In addition, ngIRCd supports further configuration file snippets in a "drop-in" directory which is configured with the `IncludeDir` variable in the `[Options]`